 Regional Activity A2.2 Effectively address and combat illegal wildlife trade, including increased regional collaboration and improved monitoring efforts, in the Coral Triangle region.

-Regional Activity A2.3 Establishing and managing effective migratory species (marine mammals, sea turtles, sharks and rays) corridors in the Coral Triangle region
+Regional Activity A2.3 Establishing and managing effective migratory species (marine mammals, sea turtles, sharks and rays) corridors in the Coral Triangle region.

 TARGET A3 HEALTHY AND PRODUCTIVE FISHERIES

-Regional Activity A3.1 Build on existing sub-regional groupings and implement transboundary actions in support of addressing IUU fishing in the CT Region
+Regional Activity A3.1 Build on existing sub-regional groupings and implement transboundary actions in support of addressing IUU fishing in the CT Region.

 Objective B: By 2030, Risk resilience and socioeconomic conditions, in particular food security and coastal livelihoods, of communities living in the Coral Triangle region are improved.